 All participants are encouraged to approach staff during the expedition to raise any concerns they might have so the problems can be addressed.
-All participants are interviewed at the end of their expedition and their comments noted.
+All participants are interviewed at the end of their expedition and the comments noted.
 If any complaint is received as part of these interviews that could not be resolved on site then an explanation is given as to why that issue could not be resolved on site.
 If the participant feels that the issue needs further explanation they have the facility to contact the Operations Director (alex.tozer@opwall.com) in writing at any period up to 3 months after their expedition has finished.
 The Operations Director will investigate any complaints and respond in writing.
+For schools, the director of Sales and Marketing holds a follow up meeting with teachers to discuss the expedition and address and complaints or compliments.